microsoftarchive/Learn-LTI/ARCHITECTURE_OVERVIEW.md

 1. Calls system information to save course and assignment details.
 2. OAuth authenticates a user.
 3. Assignment information gets updated.
-4. User information gets called
+4. User information gets called.
-   * Only saves callback URLs to get info about the user from the LMS
+   * Only saves callback URLs to get info about the user from the LMS.